| 2004 Annual Report

 and significant estimates made by management, as well as evaluating

+the overall financial statement presentation.
 In our opinion, these financial statements present fairly,

 in all material respects, the financial position of the Fund